Fb1234566/ERPC/README.md

       <li>Opening the virtual keyboard </li>
 </ol>
 <br>On the MSP432, the buttons are configured and linked to the respective pins described above. <br>
-When a button is pressed, so a specific action is activated, it transmits the command to the ESP32, which then becomes a real action. <br>
+When a button is pressed, so a specific action is activated, it transmits the command to the ESP-EYE, which then becomes a real action. <br>
 Depending on the button, I can trigger actions such as mouse buttons, volume control, escape button, and virtual keyboard opening.